vvorld/getid-ios-sdk/README.md

 ## Form prefill

 The SDK provides the ability to prefill the form using a captured photo of a document.
+If you enable `.interactiveDocumentStep`, then this feature works for all the supported documents.
-For now, it works only for documents that contain MRZ (machine-readable zone) - almost all passports, ID cards and Residence Permit cards.
+Otherwise, it works only for documents that contain MRZ (machine-readable zone) - almost all passports, ID cards and Residence Permit cards.
 To enable this feature, one should set `prifillForm` value of `Configuration` object to `true`.
 And, obviously, `.document` step should preceed `.form` step.

 There are two different technologies that SDK uses for text recognition - Apple's Vision and Tesseract.
 Vision is the default option.
 It doesn't increase the size of SDK (because of using a system framework) but works little bit worse than Tesseract.
 And Vision-based option works only for iOS 13+ users.

+Note: if `.interactiveDocumentStep` is enabled then the OCR performed at the back-end, so you don't need to import `GetIDOCR`.

 ##### Swift
 ```swift